DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/README.md

 1. **[[workflow-project-setup|Project Setup]]** - Define the foundational elements for the project, ensuring all necessary files, tools, and conventions are in place.
 2. **Feature Development Lifecycle**
 	1. [[workflow-product-requirements|Product Requirements]] - Establish clear and concise requirements for the feature using AI tools to draft and refine.
 	2. [[workflow-development-and-testing|Development and Testing]] - Develop the solution iteratively, leveraging AI for implementation, testing, and validation.
+Refactor once feature complete.
 	3. [[workflow-documentation-feedback|Documentation and Feedback]] - Update all relevant documentation to reflect changes, ensuring clarity and alignment with project goals.
 Documentation is then used to feedback to the AI tools for future iterations.